mattermost/mattermost-developer-documentation/site/content/blog/2020-02-26-layered-store-and-struct-embedding.md

-Now that we have these layers that intercept things passing through the store we can do things like instrumentation, for example building a layer that counts the number of calls per method for example.
+Now that we have these layers that intercept things passing through the store we can do things like instrumentation, for example building a layer that counts the number of calls per method:

 ```go
 ...